1414C/SLViewer/README.md

 A notable exclusion is ABAP Repostitory content (DDIC).
 It would be possible to add support for customer DDIC elements, domains, strucures and tables.

+# Testing
+A sample Slinkee file has been included in the SLViewer/SLViewerTests folder.
+It contains a single ABAP Class of reasonable completeness.

+#TODO:
 Logical next-steps would be:
 * add class-type leaf in the class object list
 * add support for custom DDIC objects (tables, structures, data-elements, domains)